freyr5736/Dummy-Web-Application/README.md

 ## Acknowledgments

 - .NET Framework Team for their incredible tools and frameworks.
+- The Bootstrap, jQuery, and DataTables communities for their contributions.
 - The open-source community for their continuous support and contributions.
-- Thank You Very Much to Simple Snippets whose videos guided me through the project. https://www.youtube.com/@SimpleSnippets
+- Thank You Very Much to Simple Snippets whose videos guided me through the project. https://www.youtube.com/@SimpleSnippets.

 ---

-Feel free to adjust any section or add more details specific to your project!
+Feel free to adjust any section or add more specific details to better suit your project!